 Application Development Focus

-Students will choose individual courses from the current Computer Science academic schedule for a total of 9 credits, provided prerequisites are met.
+Students will choose individual courses from the current Computer Science academic schedule for a total of 12 credits, provided prerequisites are met.
+Students pursuing a focus area in Artificial Intelligence or Application Development will select one elective for 3 credits.
 All courses may not be available each semester.
 Please work with your advisor to select an available elective.

 Prerequisite: Permission of department chair is required.